piton-package-manager/piton/README.md

 | list          | working       |
 | prune         | working       |

-## PPM Limitations
+## Piton Limitations

-PPM is all about making package management local.
+Piton is all about making package management local.
 It is not meant to be a repalcement for setuptools or pip.
-PPM continues to use pip, setuptools, and PYPI in the background.
+Piton continues to use pip, setuptools, and PYPI in the background.